digitallyamar/CSS-Notes/README.md

 	- vw - 1/100th of the viewport width
 	- vmin - 1/100th of the smaller dimension, height or width (IE9 supports vm instead of vmin)
 	- vmax - 1/100th of the larger dimension, height or width (not supported in IE)

+## CSS Flexbox

+	- The outer most div element will be having a display property of type:
+		display: flex;